Signed in as:

 Voting is power.
 It allows us to have a say in government affairs.
 Casting your vote indicates to political leaders how you want them to exercise their collective rights.
 The equal power of the people is what defines a republic, and it is what makes our democracy work.
 Citizens can vote for Democrats, Republicans, or independent parties—this is their choice.
 Make your voice heard with your vote!

 In 1965, the Voting Rights Act was implemented because African Americans protested, fought, and died for the right of all people to vote.
 African Americans led the way for the freedom of all people in the USA and worldwide.
 Many African Americans vote to honor those who sacrificed their lives for the freedoms we enjoy today.
+Voting registration is available at our office every Wednesday from 10:30 AM to 4:00 PM.
+Please call to schedule your appointment.

 Please schedule a representative to talk about voting to youth, teenagers, or adults by calling the office at (281) 4005-0006.
 Let's have a celebration exercising our rights.
 In addition, we offer BHS Community Café' to have conversations over topics important to the community offering best practices.
 There are benefits and informative information at these events.
 Again, call the office to book your event.
 Light refreshment is provided.